-Written (75% of grade): three five-page papers (each 25% of grade).
+Written: three five-page papers (each 25% of grade).
 Each paper will analyze one or more of the readings assigned for the week.
-Students select which weeks they want to write on.
-Papers are due before class.
+Students select the readings for each paper.
+Papers are due before the class in which the readings are discussed.

-Class participation (25% of grade): based on participation in the seminar discussions.
+Class participation (25% of grade): based on leadership of and participation in seminar discussions.